 On June 28, 2023, the Receiver entered into a mediated settlement agreement with defendant Haas, pursuant to which Haas will pay \$50,000 to the Receivership Estate.
 The Receiver based the settlement amount largely on Haas's limited income and assets.
 Haas anticipates paying the settlement amount by selling certain auto parts, which became exempt from the asset freeze upon execution of the settlement agreement.
-The Receiver will move the Court to approve the settlement agreement at the same time the CFTC moves the Court to approve its consent order with defendant Haas.
-Upon satisfaction of the Receiver's settlement agreement and the CFTC's consent order, the asset freeze will be lifted with respect to Haas's remaining property.
+The Court has approved the Receiver's settlement with Haas.
+See Doc.
+793. Upon satisfaction of the settlement agreement and the CFTC's consent order, the asset freeze will be lifted with respect to Haas's remaining property.